-6.29 The Council considers the retention of the old names of sites and properties within the conservation area to be desirable.
+6.27 The Council considers that the retention of the old names of sites and properties within the conservation area to be desirable.
 This would enable the historic identity and continuity of areas to be preserved.
-The names of historic or locally important developments and their associated signage and features should be kept.
-This is particularly relevant to public houses.
+The names of existing developments and their associated signage and features should be kept, and this is particularly relevant to public houses.
 Historic names and associations should also be taken into account in the naming of new developments.

-6.30 The Council would also like to see the inclusion of date plaques on any new developments.
-This would provide interesting features in the townscape and points of reference for the future.
+6.28 The Council would also like to see the inclusion of date plaques on new developments.
+This will provide interesting features in the townscape and points of reference for the future.